Atompunk78/Project-Speedball/README.md

 Hit the enemies on their Weakpoints with your sword to gain points

-Toggle the easy mode and teleport guide guide on and off from the top-left of the main menu
+Toggle the aim assist, easy mode and teleport guide respectively on and off from the top-left of the main menu

 Good luck and have fun :)